dart-lang/language/resources/type-system/subtyping.md

 The last disjunctive clause can be further simplified to
   - or `T0` is `X0 & S0` and `S0 <: T1`

-since the premise `X0 <: FutureOr<S1>` can only derived either using the variable bounds rule or right union introduction.
+since the premise `X0 <: FutureOr<S1>` can only be derived either using the variable bounds rule or right union introduction.
 For the variable bounds rule, the premise `B0 <: T1` is redundant with `S0 <: T1` by observation 1.
 For right union introduction, `X0 <: S1` is redundant with `T0 <: S1`, since if `X0 <: S1`
-is derivable, then `T0 <: S1` is derivable by left union introduction; and `X0
+is derivable, then `T0 <: S1` is derivable by left intersection introduction;
-<: Future<S1>` is redundant with `T0 <: Future<S1>`, since if the former is
+and `X0 <: Future<S1>` is redundant with `T0 <: Future<S1>`, since if the former
-derivable, then the latter is also derivable by left intersection introduction.
+is derivable, then the latter is also derivable by left intersection introduction.
 So we have the final rule:

 - `T1` is `FutureOr<S1>` and
   - either `T0 <: Future<S1>`